You're panicking. You keep seeing your Pinterest traffic drop week after week.

 The easiest way to find your best content on Pinterest is to use this FREE Google Analytics Dashboard from Kristie Hill.

 When you receive the email with the dashboard, follow the instructions, click on the link and it will take you to your Google Analytics account.

 You can also use Tailwind Analytics to find your most popular pins.

 Then create 5 new pins for each blog post.

 You can do the rest later and update your designs.

 While you're at it...
 Isn't it time you improved your pins and gave them a fresher look?

 - Improve your pin design skills.
 Make your pins stand out from the rest with this course.
 It's free, and it's full of great tips to help you design better pins.

 - Change your pin styles or increase the number of designs.
-If you can't afford a designer and want an effortless way to do them yourself: Get these templates from Bluchic, or these from HungryJPeg.
+If you can't afford a designer and want a way to do them yourself: Get these templates from Bluchic, or these from HungryJPeg.

 - Use multiple images for the same pin.
 Cos Pinterest does not focus on the text but the images.
 So 5 different images with same text = 5 pins.
 So getting a stock photo membership has now become more important if you don't take your own photos.